Tarrant County · Owner Guide

 Will my house actually cash flow as a rental in 76179?

 Maybe.
 Most 76179 owners overestimate their rental cash flow by skipping the real costs: property management, maintenance reserves, vacancy, and leasing friction.
-When you subtract all of them from realistic rent, the number is usually $200–$500 per month — not the $700 the rent-minus-mortgage math suggests.
+When you subtract all of them from realistic rent, the number is usually $200 to $500 per month, not the $700 the rent-minus-mortgage math suggests.
 Whether that is worth keeping the property depends on your equity position, your appetite for landlord work, and whether the house needs significant deferred maintenance.

 The Number Most Owners Use Is Wrong

 The most common cash flow mistake in 76179: owner calculates rent minus mortgage payment and calls it monthly profit.
-That is not cash flow — it is gross rental income minus one line item.
+That is not cash flow.
+It is gross rental income minus one line item.
 The real calculation subtracts everything that comes out before you see a dollar.
-On a typical $300K house renting for $1,950/month, the math looks like this: property management at 8–10% costs $156–$195/month.
-Maintenance reserve at 1% of property value per year comes out to $250/month on average, though it hits unevenly — some months nothing, some months $2,000.
+On a typical $300K house renting for $1,950/month, the math looks like this: property management at 8 to 10% costs $156 to $195/month.
+Maintenance reserve at 1% of property value per year comes out to $250/month on average, though it hits unevenly: some months nothing, some months $2,000.
 Vacancy at a conservative 6% assumption costs $117/month.
-Leasing fees (typically half to one month's rent per new tenant, amortized over a two-year lease term) add another $80–$100/month.
-That is $600–$660/month in costs before your mortgage payment.
+Leasing fees (typically half to one month's rent per new tenant, amortized over a two-year lease term) add another $80 to $100/month.
+That is $600 to $660/month in costs before your mortgage payment.
 Most owners are not running this number.

 How to Run the Real Cash Flow

-Use this as your working model: start with a realistic monthly rent pulled from actual MLS-leased comps in the last 90 days, same beds and baths, within a mile — not Rentometer or Zillow, which both run 8% high in 76179.
-From that number, subtract: (1) property management fee (use 9% if you are planning to hire a manager, or estimate 5–10 hours of your time per month if you plan to self-manage), (2) maintenance reserve of 1% of current market value divided by 12, (3) vacancy allowance of 5–7% of annual rent divided by 12, (4) amortized leasing cost (half month's rent divided by 24 months), and (5) your PITI — principal, interest, taxes, and insurance.
+Use this as your working model: start with a realistic monthly rent pulled from actual MLS-leased comps in the last 90 days, same beds and baths, within a mile.
+Do not use Rentometer or Zillow, which both run 8% high in 76179.
+From that number, subtract: (1) property management fee (use 9% if you are planning to hire a manager, or estimate 5-10 hours of your time per month if you plan to self-manage), (2) maintenance reserve of 1% of current market value divided by 12, (3) vacancy allowance of 5-7% of annual rent divided by 12, (4) amortized leasing cost (half month's rent divided by 24 months), and (5) your PITI (principal, interest, taxes, and insurance).
 What remains is your true monthly cash flow.
-If that number is under $200/month, the margin is thin enough that one surprise — a water heater, a roof claim, two months of vacancy — wipes out a year of profit.
+If that number is under $200/month, the margin is thin enough that one surprise, like a water heater, a roof claim, or two months of vacancy, wipes out a year of profit.
 If it is over $400/month with the numbers run honestly, you have a case for keeping the asset.

 What 'Good' Cash Flow Looks Like in 76179